ktustanowski/decentralizeddeeplinksiospoc/README.md

 * SpotlightParser
 * PushParser

+Let's use **dlpoc://Settings/Legal** since it should fairly easy to describe.
 When link was properly created and passed to delegate method LinkDispatcher work is done.
 It's where protocol oriented programming used in LinkHandler comes into play.

 ### LinkHandler